doctypedev/sintesi/README.md

 - **Fix** outdated documentation
 - **Generate** new content
 - **Create Changesets**
-- **Readme** - Generate a README file based on your project structure
+- **Generate README** - Create a README file based on your project structure

 ### 3. Or Use Individual Commands